alexed1/LightningFlowComponents/flow_action_components/Summer18/Google/README.md

 ### Google Developer Account and OAuth Application

 - You need to have Google Developer account for your organization.
 You can get one [here](https://developers.google.com/)

+- For you developer account you must enable *Google Drive* and *Google Sheets* API

 - Open Google Developer Console [here](https://console.developers.google.com/projectselector/apis/library?supportedpurview=project%20)